 Maintaining interpretability makes you understand specific aspects of your model:

-- Use fixed random seed by a deterministic random number generator;
+- Use a fixed random seed by a deterministic random number generator.

-- Make sure the components run in the same order and receive the same random seed;
+- Make sure that the components run in the same order and receive the same random seed.

-- User version control even for preliminary iterations.
+- Use version control even for preliminary iterations.

-Many existing model testing practices follow manual error analysis (e.g., failure mode classification), making them slow, costly, and error-prone.
-A proper model testing framework should systematize these practices.
+Many existing ML model testing practices follow manual error analysis (e.g., failure mode classification), making them slow, costly, and error-prone.
+A proper ML model testing framework should systematize these practices.

-You can map software development test levels to machine learning models by applying the logic on the problem of machine learning behavior:
+You can map software development test types to Machine Learning models by applying their logic on Machine Learning behavior:

-- Regression test: Check whether your model breaks and replicates previously encountered bugs.
+- Regression test.
+Check whether your model breaks and test for previously encountered bugs.

-This article focuses on tests specific to the machine learning modeling problem (post-train tests), so we do not cover other test types.
-Make sure that you integrate your machine learning model tests into your wider machine learning model monitoring framework.
+Specific testing tasks can belong to different categories ( model evaluation, monitoring, validation) depending on your specific problem case, circumstance, and organization structure.
+This article focuses on tests specific to the Machine Learning modeling problem (post-train tests), so we do not cover other test types.
+Make sure that you integrate your machine learning model tests into your wider Machine Learning model monitoring framework.